Campervan and Motorhome Tax Changes 2020: UK Government Budget

 • Cost of hire purchase agreements for buying a campervan monthly drops to a new low level, improving affordability.

-Campervans are No-Longer Taxed as Luxury Vehicles
+Campervans Are No Longer Taxed as Luxury Vehicles

-Unfortunately, it also punished buyers of new, low-emission campervans and motorhomes.
+Unfortunately it also punished buyers of new, low-emission campervans and motorhomes.
 As a result, sales of new leisure vehicles, including campers, fell drastically, and Britain’s largest motorhome manufacturer, Swift, closed one of its factories.
 The National Caravan Council, which represents campervan and motorhome manufacturers, lobbied for a fairer tax that would protect jobs in the leisure vehicle sector.
 I also lobbied several members of the House of Lords, as well as my MP, hoping that they would help to get this VED hike reversed.

 NCC Director General, John Lally, said: “We have had extraordinary support from Parliamentarians – too many to mention them all – but in particular Richard Holden MP, Sir David Amess MP, Emma Hardy MP, Karl Turner MP and David Davis MP.
 Rishi Sunak MP – prior to becoming Chancellor – had also indicated Support.”